Projects – populations at risk

 - Ripper II Educational resource for primary schools

-A number of promotional items are also available on request, from AgHealth, such as the Horseplay poster, Child Safety on Farms Poster, Child Safety on Farms Summary Leaflet and Child Safety on Farms Fridge Magnet.
+A number of promotional items are also available on request, from AgHealth, such as the Child Safety on Farms Checklist, Horseplay poster, Child Safety on Farms Poster and Child Safety on Farms Summary Leaflet.
+Please contact 02 6882 1486 to requested resources.

-Research Reports relating to child safety can be found on the Reports and Publications page.
+Research Reports relating to child safety can be found on the Projects & Reports > Research Reports page.

-With drowning being the number one risk for toddlers on farms, having a secure house yard or “safe play area” with child-resistant gates and latches, is especially important.
-The idea is to provide an access barrier between toddlers and farm hazards – much like a pool fence does, but in reverse.
+A Safe Play Area (SPA) is the idea to provide an access barrier between toddlers and farm hazards – much like a pool fence does, but in reverse.
 Whilst it is good to aim toward pool standard fencing (Australian Standard AS 1926.1 – 2007) this may not always be possible.